valdelaseras/theweatherstation/README.md

 # theweatherstation
-## ...but it's the weather station at home.
+...but it's the weather station at home

-Passion-project to experiment with Electron a bit and to have a place to register data from the weather devices I have at home.
+A passion-project to discover Electron a little and to have a place to register data from the weather devices I have at home.
 This project is just for fun & learning.